CSB-KaracaLab/prot-on_web/README.md

 ### Background

-PROT-ON's aim is to identify key protein-protein interaction (PPI) mutations that can aid in redesigning new protein binders.
+PROT-ON aims to identify key protein-protein interaction (PPI) mutations that can aid in redesigning new protein binders.
 It accomplishes this by using the coordinates of a protein complex to explore all possible interface mutations on a selected protein monomer with either [EvoEF1](https://github.com/tommyhuangthu/EvoEF) or [FoldX](http://foldxsuite.crg.eu/).
 The resulting mutational landscape is then filtered based on stability and, optionally, mutability criteria.
 Finally, PROT-ON performs a statistical analysis of the energy landscape created by the mutations to suggest the most enriching and depleting interfacial mutations for binding.
-PROT-ON can be work on both [stand-alone](https://github.com/CSB-KaracaLab/prot-on) and [PROT-ON webserver](http://proton.tools.ibg.edu.tr:8001).
+PROT-ON can work on both [stand-alone](https://github.com/CSB-KaracaLab/prot-on) and [PROT-ON webserver](http://proton.tools.ibg.edu.tr:8001).

 ### PROT-ON Architecture